Euramsia/personal-website/content/post/fundraising/index.md

 - Blog
 - Personal
 ---
-*The following post is about my experience from the first summer of fundraising, reworked with the insights from the second summer of fundraising.*
+*This post is my first summer of fundraising, edited in 2024.*

-In summer 2020, I was a fundraiser for the Red Cross in Germany, a job unlike any other.
-For an entire week, the first thought in the morning was:
+In summer 2020, I was a fundraiser for the Red Cross in Germany, a job unlike any other I've done before.
+For the entire first week, I woke up with the thought:
-> This job is so strange.
+> I have such a strange job.

-In the second week I got used to it and now, six weeks and over 100,000 Euro in collected donations later, I feel able to formulate where this feeling came from and what it means.
+In the second week I got used to it and now, six weeks and over 100,000 Euro in collected donations later, I feel able to formulate where this feeling came from.

-But let's start from the beginning.
+Let's start from the beginning.

 ### THE RED CROSS IN A NUTSHELL